-These Soft Pretzels From Scratch are big, soft, chewy, and salty.
+These Homemade Soft Pretzels are big, soft, chewy, and salty.
 It's an easy soft pretzel recipe that is simple to make and totally fulfills that favorite mall snack craving!

 As my girls will quickly share with you (because they love to share everything), I will easily pass up a piece of chocolate or sweet treat any day for something salty, crunchy, or chewy and gluten-packed.
 On the top of that list for me, are those big, soft chewy pretzels we'd always get when we took a trip to the mall when I was a kid.
 So naturally, we had to make our own Homemade Soft Pretzels!

 Our first time making these big soft, pillowy snacks, that take me back to Mall trips when I was a teen, was actually in 2014 during a big snowstorm in Portland.
 We've been making them since and have finally dialed in this easy soft pretzel recipe to (dare I say) near pretzel perfection!

-What's even better about these pretzels is that I'm pretty sure that you already have everything you need in your pantry for this easy homemade pretzel recipe!
+What's even better is that I'm pretty sure that you already have everything you need in your pantry for this easy homemade pretzel recipe!